Cajon Flamenco Edition: The Instrument That Ignites Rhythm and Soul

 2. Snare System Quality

 Inspect the snare mechanism.
-High-quality models use durable guitar strings or actual snare wires attached with a robust, easily adjustable system.
-A poor-quality snare can produce a weak, rattling sound instead of a crisp buzz and may fail over time.
+Well-built models use durable guitar strings or standard snare wires with a solid, easy-to-adjust mounting system.
+A weak snare setup can create an uneven rattle instead of a clean buzz and is more likely to loosen or wear out with regular use.

 3. Playability and Feel